propeldata/ui-kit/README.md

 In the "Connected" mode, the component automatically fetches the data from the Propel API.
 You don't need a backend, configure a GraphQL client, or handle loading and error states.

 To learn more about querying data with Propel, read the [Metric query documentation](https://www.propeldata.com/docs/metrics).

+For the Connected mode, you'll need to provide your Propel Application's access token to use Propel APIs.
+You can authenticate and generate an access token by following the steps outlined in [the Propel GraphQL Authentication guide](https://propeldata.com/docs/api/authentication#step-2-generate-an-access-token).

 Here is an example using our [@propeldata/react-counter](https://github.com/propeldata/ui-kit/tree/main/packages/react/time-series) component: